Fibonaccios/graph_search_algorithms/README.md

-# A* BFS and DFS alogrithms implemented for searching mazes, graphs etc.
+# A* BFS and DFS algorithms implemented for searching mazes, graphs etc.